Sex Pistols Series

 Tagged under Tarako Kotobuki, Series.

-Furthermore, everyone seems to have taken a sudden interest in him, even the guys, and he can't go anywhere without
+animals!
+Furthermore, everyone seems to have taken a sudden interest in him, and he can't go anywhere without being

-To add insult to injury, Norio accidentally lands on top of Kunimasa Madarame after stumbling.
-Kunimasa then proceeds to...mark him and claim him as
+assaulted.
+To add insult to injury, Norio accidentally falls over Kunimasa Madarame, who then proceeds to... mark him and claim him as his own.
+Norio

-his own.
-Norio manages to get away, but Kunimasa shows up on his doorstep the next day and reveals that Norio is
+manages to get away, but Kunimasa shows up on his doorstep the next day and reveals that Norio is actually a Madararui -

 Sex Pistols Scans